GB127/SRC-statistics/README.md

 > Game | # | Run total | # | PB total (delta PB-WR) | WR%

 - Game : Game name
+    - EXAMPLE : Super Mario 64, Donkey Kong Country
 - Quantity of runs : How many runs on a specific game
+    - 5 ; 5 runs are made on this game
 - Run total : Total time of all runs on a specific game
+    - 4:35:02 ; Total time of all the runs on the specific game
 - Quantity of PBs : How many PBs on a specific game
+    - 4 : The user have 4 PBs in this game.
 - PB Total (delta PB-WR):
     - Total PB time on a specific game
+        - EXAMPLE : 1:28:12 : The combined time of all the PBs of the user on this game is one hour, 28 minutes and 12 seconds.
     - Total delta PB-WR on a specific game
+        - EXAMPLE : (+3:10:41) ; The total time of deltas PB-WR is 3 hours, 10 minutes and 41 seconds.
 - WR% : Percentage of PBs times vs. WR.
+    - EXAMPLE : 200.0% : All the times of this game is 2x longer the total time of the WRs.

 ## Commands: